rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-12-b2c70cfc2fa929d1-download-of-penalty-report-for-modification-of-client-codes-of-non-institutional.md

 source: bse
 stocks: []
 tags:
-- penalty-report
 - client-codes
+- compliance
 - non-institutional-trades
-- compliance
+- penalty
-- extranet
+- trading-platform
 title: Download of Penalty Report for modification of Client Codes of non-institutional trades (All Segments)
 ---